Plaid: Stitching Together a Fintech Revolution

 - Independent Growth (2021): Following the terminated acquisition, Plaid raised $425 million in Series D funding, lifting its valuation to $13.4 billion.

-Contextual Voyage: From zero to billion, Plaid knits the definitive success story in fintech—without ever dropping a stitch!
+Situational Voyage: From zero to billion, Plaid knits the ultimate success story in fintech—without ever dropping a stitch!

 Growth Highlights: Plaid’s Role in Shaping Fintech

-Plaid’s growth has been fueled by its ability to solve important problems in financial connectivity and trust.
-The company’s platform is now used by over 12,000 financial institutions and fintech apps, making it a must-have in the industry.
+Plaid’s growth has been fueled by its ability to solve critical problems in financial connectivity and trust.
+The company’s platform is now used by over 12,000 financial institutions and fintech apps, making it indispensable in the industry.

 Plaid powers many of the most popular financial apps, including Venmo, Cash App, Chime, and Acorns.
 Its infrastructure is the unsung hero behind millions of daily transactions.